 [239]Real-time PCR is an efficient technique for early detection of ‘Ca. Liberibacter’ spp. in both symptomatic and asymptomatic trees (Li et al., 2006).

 [240]Li, Hartung and Levy (2007) reported that real-time PCR could detect down to 10-5 dilutions of DNA extracts obtained from 200 mg of midribs from infected plants.
-Wang et al. (2006) quantified the detection sensitivity of real-time PCR as 4.39 fg/µL DNA extract from infected plants.
 The real-time PCR method of Bertolini et al. (2014) showed similar sensitivity for ‘Ca. Liberibacter’ spp. detection, as did the method of Li et al. (2006).

 [241]3.4.4.1 Real-time PCR using the primers and probes of Li et al. (2006)

-[242]This multiplex, real-time PCR method allows the detection of each of the three ‘Ca. Liberibacter’ species in plant tissue and in psyllids.
+[242]This real-time PCR method allows the detection of each of the three ‘Ca. Liberibacter’ species in plant tissue and in psyllids.
 It is based on combinations of three species-specific forward primers, a reverse primer common to all three ‘Ca. Liberibacter’ species and a TaqMan probe that anneals to the amplicon of each of the three species associated with HLB.
-The method can be further multiplexed with internal controls for plant and psyllid tissue.
+The method can be multiplexed with internal controls for plant and psyllid tissue.
 Li et al. (2006) observed no substantial differences in Ct values when internal and target primers and probes were multiplexed for the detection of ‘Ca. Liberibacter’ spp.

-[243]Li et al. (2006) determined that the primer–probe set HLBaspr (HLBas/HLBp/HLBr) detects ‘Ca. L. asiaticus’ and the primer–probe set HLBafpr (HLBaf/HLBp/HLBr) detects ‘Ca. L. africanus’.
-The primer–probe set HLBaspr can detect ‘Ca. L. africanus’ and HLBafpr can detect ‘Ca. L. asiaticus’, but with higher Ct values.
-The primer–probe set HLBampr (HLBam/HLBp/HLBr) detects ‘Ca. L. americanus’ but not ‘Ca. L. africanus’ or ‘Ca. L. asiaticus’.
-No amplification was obtained when the method was used on Citrus tristeza virus and Curtobacterium flaccumfaciens strain ER1/6, P. citricola I 22F3, P. citrophthora I 1E4, X. fastidiosa, X. axonopodis pv. citri strain A, (Li et al., 2006).
+[243]Li et al. (2006) determined that the primer–probe set HLBaspr (HLBas/HLBp/HLBr) detects CLas, and the primer–probe set HLBafpr (HLBaf/HLBp/HLBr) detects CLaf .
+The primer–probe set HLBampr (HLBam/HLBp/HLBr) detects CLam but not CLaf or CLas.
+Species specificity has been demonstrated against Citrus tristeza virus and Curtobacterium flaccumfaciens strain ER1/6, ‘Candidatus Liberibacter solanacerum’, P. citricola I 22F3, P. citrophthora I 1E4, X. fastidiosa, and X. citri pv. citri strain A (Li et al., 2006; EPPO PM7/121, 2021).
+Recently, Bao et al., (2020) found that the HLBas (forward primer) was missing a nucleotide G based on analysis of CLas genome sequences.
+Although the missing G did not affect the sensitivity of the test in detecting huanglongbing at high bacterial titres, it was found to be less sensitive for samples with low titres.
+Therefore, it is recommended that the CLas-4G primer is used which includes the missing G to prevent potential false-negative results.

-[244]This real-time PCR was further validated in a comparative study of the performance of five real-time PCR methods by Cellier et al. (2020) and was shown to be the best method for asiaticus and africanus detection.
+[244]This real-time PCR was further validated in a comparative study of the performance of five real-time PCR methods by Cellier et al., (2020) and was shown to be the best method for asiaticus and africanus detection.
 The sensitivity of the method (the analytical sensitivity) is such that it can detect down to 10₋5 dilutions of DNA extracts obtained from infected Citrus plants (Li et al., 2006).

 [245]The sequences of the four primers and one TaqMan probe, which are based on the 16S rDNA sequences of the three ‘Ca. Liberibacter’ species, are as follows: